JEP draft: Strict Field Initialization in the JVM (Preview)

 Description

-In JDK NN, this JEP introduces a new flag for fields in a class file, ACC_STRICT_INIT.
-This flag is a preview VM feature, disabled by default and only allowed in classes with a preview class file version number (XX.65535).
+This flag is a preview VM feature, disabled by default and only recognized in classes with a preview class file version number (XX.65535).
 To load preview class files at run time, you must enable preview features:

 java --enable-preview Main